mah0001/metadata-editor-docs-v2/documenting_indicator.md

 This section describes in detail the process of documenting an indicator, and the various functionalities provided in the Metadata Editor for generating and publishing indicators metadata.
 The section focuses on the functionalities specific to the documentation of indicators.
 Refer to the *General instructions* for guidance on the components of the application that are common to all data types.

+### Key principles for producing high-quality metadata

+The following general principles should be followed to ensure the production of high-quality metadata.
+They apply broadly across metadata elements used to document statistical indicators.
+Subsequent sections of this Guide provide detailed instructions and quality criteria for specific metadata elements.
+These elements and criteria form the foundation of an AI-enabled system for metadata quality assurance and augmentation.
+- **Standardize terminology**.
+Use consistent terms across all metadata.
+Where applicable, adopt internationally recognized controlled vocabularies or code lists (e.g., for topics, sectors, geographic areas) to enhance interoperability and comparability.
+- **Maintain consistency in terminology and jargon**.
+Avoid mixing technical jargon with general terms unless clearly explained.
+Use consistent language and avoid introducing synonyms or alternative phrases for the same concept without clear justification.
+- **Link related indicators**.
+Where applicable, establish links among related indicators.
+Group variants, disaggregations, or derived indicators using relationships such as: Is part of, Has disaggregation, Derived from.
+This helps users navigate the catalog and understand the relationships among indicators.
+- **Spell out acronyms and abbreviations**.
+Avoid using unexplained acronyms, especially in definitions.
+Widely recognized acronyms (e.g., GDP, USD) may be used in titles, but must be spelled out or explained in the metadata definition or notes.
+- Use accessible and non-technical language.
+Write metadata in a clear and accessible style.
+Avoid excessive technical detail.
+Complex methodological information should be included in referenced documentation, not embedded in core metadata fields.

 ### Create a new project

 The first step in documenting an indicator is to create a new project.
 You do that by clicking on `CREATE NEW PROJECT` in the *My projects* page, then selecting *Indicator* as data type when prompted.
 This will open a new, untitled indicator *Project page*.